 The mosque comprises a large courtyard enclosed by a vaulted portico adjoined on the south side by a prayer hall and on the west side by several side rooms, including a domed mausoleum.
 The main entrance is on the north side of the building.
 It is a simple arched portal that leads through a vaulted passage onto the north side of the courtyard.
 The courtyard is a rectangular space with its north-south axis being longer than its east-west axis, paved with black and white stones set in geometric patterns.
 The courtyard includes a square fountain at its center and a domed octagonal treasury elevated on eight classical columns, situated along the west side.

-The prayer hall is a rectangular block.
+The prayer hall is a rectangular block with an area of 31.45 x 20.90 meters.
 Two rows of four pillars divide the space into five aisles perpendicular to the qibla, each three bays long, with the aisles furthest to the side being narrower than the three in the center.
 The courtyard facade of the prayer hall once had five arched entrances corresponding to these five aisles, but today only the central three remain, the two on the sides having been converted to windows.
 Domes cover the three bays of the central aisle, and the central bays of the aisles adjacent, forming the shape of a cross over the center of the prayer hall.

 The southernmost bay on the arcade bordering the west side of the courtyard gives onto a domed mausoleum containing the tombs of two Ayyubid rulers: al-Malik al-Mansur (r.
 1244-1284/642-683 AH) and al-Malik al-Muzaffar Mahmud (d.
 1299/698 AH).
 The mausoleum was a square room with a mihrab on its southern wall.